 Surgery can be done using either an open procedure or an arthroscopic procedure.
 The technique your doctor uses will depend upon several factors, including:

 - The size of the loose bodies

 In a traditional open procedure, the doctor will usually make one or two large incisions.

 In an arthroscopic procedure, the doctor will make smaller incisions and use miniature surgical tools to remove the loose bodies.

-The end results of both open and arthroscopic procedures are the same.
+The end results of both open and arthroscopic procedures may be the same.
 Your doctor will talk with you about which surgical technique is best in your case.

 Recovery from Surgery

-How long it takes to return to your daily activities will vary, depending on the type of procedure you have.
+How long it takes to return to your daily activities will vary, depending on the type of procedure you have and which joint is involved.
 Your doctor will provide you with specific instructions to guide your rehabilitation.

-Synovial chondromatosis may return in up to 20 percent of patients.
+Synovial chondromatosis may return in up to 20% of patients.
 For a period of time after surgery, your doctor will schedule regular follow-up visits to check for any recurrence.